Your Questions About Teenage Skin Care Spots

 My dark circles are in more of a block in the corners of my eyes around my nose, and spreading to about half way under my eye.

-The skin under my eye is also plainly thinner, so after I’ve applied all my make up you can still see that the area around my eyes is noticeably shallower than the skin of my cheeks.
+The skin under my eye is also visibly thinner, so after I’ve applied all my make up you can still see that the area around my eyes is noticeably shallower than the skin of my cheeks.

-In some suitcases Vitamin A in excess, too much sugar and salty foods dont help, don’t know whether this applies to you?
+In some cases Vitamin A in excess, too much sugar and salty foods dont help, don’t know whether this applies to you?
 But if so then i would try and cut down on them.
 Or if you have pale skin (like in my case), well this can enhance the appearance of dark circles, so perhaps try and get a tan?
 Here are some home remedies for getting rid of dark circles: www.darkcircles.net/remedy

 Powered by Yahoo!
 Answers